MaxBMitchell/Faucet-Fatigue-Apparatus/README.md

 * **Pressure Vessel** - A 75L stainless steel tank capable of being pressurized.
 This component supplies pressurized water to each faucet.
 * **Collection Tank** - A 200L HDPE tank used to support the Actuators, faucets, and accumulate water dispensed from faucets.
 * **Actuators** - Pneumatic cylinder actuators used to activate the faucets.
-* **Pump** - A positive displacement rotarty vane pump used to transfer water from the Collection Tank back into the Pressure Vessel.
+* **Pump** - A positive displacement rotary vane pump used to transfer water from the Collection Tank back into the Pressure Vessel.
 The Pump is powered by a 0.5 horsepower AC inductive motor.
-* **Controller** - This component is programmed to controls the valves which are used to direct air and water througout the system.
+* **Controller** - This component is programmed to control the valves which are used to direct air and water througout the system.
 This is accomplished with an Arduino Mega microcontroller.
 * **Solenoid Valves** - Various two-way two-position solenoid valves are used to direct air and water flow througout the system.

 ### Documentation Guide